ttungl/feature-selection-for-machine-learning/README.md

 		- Each feature is assessed against the target, individually, therefore, it doesn't foresee feature redundancy.
 So, we see the importance of using these methods in combination with the others to evaluate features all together.

 ### Mutual information (Information Gain)
+- Definition:
+	- Mutual information measures how much information the presence/absence of a feature contributes to making the correct prediction on Y.
 - Measures the mutual dependence of two variables.
 - Determines how similar the joint distribution p(X,Y) is to the products of individual distributions p(X)p(Y).
 - If X and Y are independent, their mutual information is zero.